-Fintech Jobs in North Carolina with H-1B Sponsorship
+Fintech H-1B Sponsorship Jobs in North Carolina

 North Carolina's fintech sector is concentrated in Charlotte, the second-largest banking hub in the United States, alongside growing tech corridors in Raleigh and Durham.
-Major employers including Bank of America, Truist Financial, and LendingTree have sponsored H-1B workers in North Carolina for software engineering, data, and financial technology roles.
+Major employers including Bank of America, Truist Financial, and LendingTree have sponsored H-1B visa workers in North Carolina for software engineering, data, and financial technology roles.

-See All Fintech Jobs
+Find Fintech Jobs

 Overview

-Open Jobs146+
+Open Jobs57+

-Work Type82% On-site
+Work Type89% On-site

 Top LocationCharlotte, NC